Theralley/MasterThesis/README.md

 	Ubuntu 20.04

 Later search as a normal app for Ubuntu 20.04, and open.
 Use the new terminal in step 1-3.

+You can later open linux-shell in any folder, such as Master Thesis folder when using this command

+	Shift + Right-click

+	Open Linux Shell here